boldflight/BibleConverter/test_EPUB/output/Amos.md

 and a part of a couch.
 [13] Listen and warn the family of Jacob!”
 The Sovereign Lord, the God who commands armies, is speaking!

-I will destroy Bethel’s altars.
+[14] “Certainly when I punish Israel for their covenant transgressions, I will destroy Bethel’s altars.
 The horns of the altar will be cut off and fall to the ground.
 [15] I will destroy both the winter and summer houses.